 Our Standing Orders for Council and Committee procedure

-The Council regulates its proceedings through Standing Orders.
+The Council regulates its proceedings, and those of its Committees and Sub Committees, through Standing Orders.
 These set out the rules of debate, public and press access, how questions are handled, procedures for electing the Chairman, and for establishing Committees.
 They are based on a national Model, and can be seen below:

 Our Financial Regulations

 Also based on a national model, these regulations set out how we manage our public funds, arrange banking, and enter into contracts.
 They can be seen below:

 For an easy-read 'plain english' guide to local council finance and its administration, see the Guide below: